nickelc/modio-bot/README.md

 ## Setup

-You can invite the officially hosted ModBot to join your Discord channel using the following URL https://discordbot.mod.io, or you can build and install your own version of ModBot by following the instructions below.
+You can invite the officially hosted ModBot to join your Discord server using the following URL https://discordbot.mod.io, or you can build and install your own version of ModBot by following the instructions below.

 ## Commands

 By default `~` is the prefix used to issue commands to ModBot.
-Once you have invited ModBot to your channel, you can set the default game using the command `~game ID`.
+Once you have invited ModBot to your server, you can set the default game using the command `~game ID`.
 Now when a user issues the command `~mods`, all of the mods for the game you specified will be returned.
 You can change the default game at any time.

 We recommend you also `~subscribe ID` to games you are interested receving push notifications from.
 For example in our #bot channel, we have subscribed to a bunch of games and whenever a mod is updated, the channel is notified.